BepInEx/Il2CppInterop/README.md

  Starting with version 0.4.15.0, injected components can be used in asset bundles.
 Currently, deserialization for component fields is not supported.
 Any fields on the component will initially have their default value as defined in the mono assembly.

  How-to:
- * Your class must meet the above critereon mentioned in Class Injection.
+ * Your class must meet the above criteria mentioned in Class Injection.
  * Add a dummy script for your component into Unity.
 Remove any methods, constructors, and properties.
 Fields can optionally be left in for future deserialization support.
  * Apply the component to your intended objects in Unity and build the asset bundle.
  * At runtime, register your component with `RegisterTypeInIl2Cpp` before loading any objects from the asset bundle.